 Josh started Planet Nutshell in 2007.
-Before a stint at Amazon.com, he taught creative writing at The University of Washington.
+He began his career teaching creative writing at The University of Washington.
+He then worked at Amazon.com as a content producer, editor, and writer.

 Josh holds a Master of Fine Arts in Creative Writing from The University of Washington and he received his BA in English from The Colorado College.
 In his spare time, he works as a journalist, short story writer, and essayist.
 His work has appeared in leading publications including The Atlantic and Vox.com.
-He has also lectured at MIT on digital storytelling.
+He has also lectured at MIT (watch the lecture), RISD, and VCU on digital storytelling and animation.
+He is available for speaking engagements via our contact page.

 John specializes in animation, character design, and storyboarding.
 He is passionate about creating original visual stories that educate and entertain.
 John’s short films have made big screen appearances at the Providence Children’s Film Festival and the Glovebox Film Festival.
 He enjoys iced coffee, ultimate frisbee, and Ninja Turtles.